ortus-docs/coldbox-docs/intro/adding-a-model.md

 }
 ```

 Please note that `inject` annotation on the `property` definition.
 This tells WireBox what model to inject.
-By convention it looks int the `models` folder for the value, which in our case is `ContactService`
+By convention it looks in the `models` folder for the value, which in our case is `ContactService`